EricLBuehler/english-transformer/README.md

 # English Transformer
-An transformer from the ground up.
+An GPT-like autoregressive decoder-only transformer from the ground up.
 It predicts the next word in a sentence.

 ## References: